SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 The first matching window found evaluates to the application, that initializes the app instance.

 If neither the executable is found in the process list, nor a matching window, the app instance is initialized as not running (the PID is set to -1).
-The given text is remebered.
+The given text is remembered.

 If you specify the exact window title of an open window, you will get exactly this one.
 But if you specify some text, that is found in more than one open